shaficode/BlogApplication/README.md

 # BlogApplication
-This application is developed using Java, Spring Boot, Hibernate, and Spring Security.
+This application is developed using Java 8, Spring Boot, Hibernate, and Spring Security.
-Java 8 is used in this project.